Table of Contents

 4. Streamline Time-Sensitive Announcements

-Work order software should do more than enable the scheduling of PMs—it should allow team members to quickly communicate, problem-solve, and upload large files in real-time.
-MaintainX is the world’s first work order software platform that a) contains chat functionality and b) was designed for mobile devices first.
-Managers can access the software from their desktops and mobile devices, and field technicians can submit requests and fulfill work orders via smartphone.
+Work order software should do more than enable the scheduling of PMs—field technicians should feel confident quickly communicating, problem-solving, and uploading files related to maintenance requests in real-time.
+MaintainX is the world’s first work order software platform that a) contains chat functionality and b) was designed for mobile devices from ideation.
+Managers can access it from desktops, and field technicians can access maintenance schedules via iOS or Android.

 MaintainX is the perfect solution for maintenance teams wanting to streamline communication between technicians, managers, and executives and is ideal for facility managers, property managers, restaurant managers, safety managers, plant managers, and more.
 The best part?
 It’s easy to use.